cauabernardino/gocomms/README.md

 ON DEVELOPMENT.

-A resemblance to a textual social network, made in Go.
+An application that resembles a textual social network, made in Go.

 Project being developed with intent to learn more about the Go language and web applications.